iterative/cml/README.md

 report.

-Below is a table of CML functions for writing markdown reports and delivering those reports to your CI system (GitHub Actions or GitLab CI).
+Below is a table of CML functions for writing markdown reports and delivering those reports to your CI system (GitHub Actions or GitLab CI/CD).

 | Function                | Description                                                      | Example Inputs                                              |
 | ----------------------- | ---------------------------------------------------------------- | ----------------------------------------------------------- |